toolsallegory/allegory-public/README.md

 - **Contact**: support@allegory.app
 - **Book a Call**: [Calendly](https://calendly.com/onur-allegory)

-Please note that Digital Wallet and CoverCrush are our regulated products and only available to certain regions as we expand our network with new fundings and partnerships.
+Please note that Digital Wallet and CoverCrush are our regulated products and only available to certain regions.
+We expand our network with new fundings and partnerships.

 ---